attdevsupport/API-Platform/WAP/Csharp/app1/README.txt

 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Samples - WAP app 1
+  AT&T API Platform Samples - WAP app 1
  ------------------------------

 This application allows a user to send a WAP Push message to a mobile device, by